SD-WAN Analytics: What It Is, Key Metrics, and Monitoring Use Cases

 Admins can define the requirements that an SD-WAN needs to meet, such as the bandwidth and latency baselines it needs to ensure for different transport circuits.
 Then, they can deploy SD-WAN analytics tools to help assess the ability of their proposed SD-WAN configuration to meet those requirements.

 Using SD-WAN analytics to test configurations before you roll out an SD-WAN (or before you make changes to an existing SD-WAN configuration) helps avoid unforeseen performance or security issues and reduces the number of networking problems that impact live production environments.
+By analyzing current traffic flows and overlay-to-underlay mappings in Kentik before a rollout, you can predict how SD-WAN policies will shift traffic and ensure capacity and paths align with your intent, reducing the risk of surprises after changes go live.

 SD-WAN Analytics with Kentik